Gwenllian Lansdown: Political career

+Education career

 After the 2011 'Yes for Wales' referendum campaign, she resigned as Chief Executive of Plaid Cymru and as County Councillor for Riverside in order to move to Montgomeryshire with her new husband.
-She worked as Assistant Editor for the Welsh-language academic journal, Gwerddon and the Coleg Cymraeg Cenedlaethol in Aberystwyth University until 2014.
+She worked as Assistant Editor for the Welsh-language academic journal, Gwerddon and as Publications Officer at Coleg Cymraeg Cenedlaethol in Aberystwyth University.

-Since 2014, Gwenllian Lansdown Davies has been the Chief Executive of Mudiad Meithrin, which represents Welsh-medium childcare and early years providers and also delivers several Welsh-government funded projects relating to the transfer and use of the Welsh language in families.
+Between 2014 and 2025, Gwenllian Lansdown Davies was the Chief Executive of Mudiad Meithrin, which provide Welsh-medium childcare and early years provision and also delivers several Welsh-government funded projects relating to the transfer and use of the Welsh language in families.
 She sits on various government-sponsored committees in a number of policy fields.
 In 2019, she joined the Board of Trustees at the National Library of Wales.
 She also serves as Responsible Individual at her local Cylch Meithrin in a voluntary capacity.